pooridev/pooridev/README.md

 <p align="center">
 As a 21yo frontend developer, I am highly effective at developing and standardizing designs that align with the company brand and objectives.
-With 3 years of experience in JavaScript, I build responsive and performant features that drive business growth and improve user experience (UX) and developer experience (DX).
+With over 4 years of experience in JavaScript, I build responsive and performant features that drive business growth and improve user experience (UX) and developer experience (DX).
 I have expertise in writing scalable and testable react code, which helps companies create and maintain a better code base.
 I aim to create engaging art that invites viewers to step forward and appreciate a conscious interactive experience.